-In order to achieve "target" levels of performance on the matrix, revenue for the fiscal 2015 to 2017 period would need to improve from recent performance and RONAEBIT would need to significantly exceed the Company's WACC.
-"Target" level revenue growth was set at the fiscal 2014 revenue level, plus the projected average GDP growth rate plus 3% annually, which was considered reasonably challenging given the prevailing economic and industry environment.
+In order to achieve "target" levels of performance on the matrix, revenue for the fiscal 2016 to 2018 period would need to improve from recent performance and RONAEBIT would need to significantly exceed the Company's WACC.
+"Target" level revenue growth was set at the fiscal 2015 revenue level, plus the projected average GDP growth rate plus 3% annually, which was considered reasonably challenging given the prevailing economic and industry environment.
 "Target" RONAEBIT was set at a level 67% greater than the Company's WACC, which the Committee believes would result in significant enhancement of shareholder value.

-The "maximum" level of revenue growth was set at the fiscal 2014 revenue level, plus the projected average GDP growth rate plus 6% annually.
+The "maximum" level of revenue growth was set at the fiscal 2015 revenue level, plus the projected average GDP growth rate plus 6% annually.
 This was considered an exceptional stretch over "target."
-The "maximum" RONAEBIT metric was also set at a level that was considered an exceptional stretch because, assuming a consistent net asset base, it would require an additional \$252 million, or 20%, in annual operating income above "target" over the three-year performance period.
+The "maximum" RONAEBIT metric was also set at a level that was considered an exceptional stretch because, assuming a consistent net asset base, it would require an additional \$253 million, or 20%, in annual operating income above "target" over the three-year performance period.

-The "threshold" level of revenue growth was set at the fiscal 2014 revenue level, plus the projected average GDP growth rate.
+The "threshold" level of revenue growth was set at the fiscal 2015 revenue level, plus the projected average GDP growth rate.
 The "threshold" RONAEBIT metric was set 33% above the Company's WACC.
 This was considered acceptable given that the Committee believes that any return over the Company's WACC would add shareholder value.
 A "threshold" level of payment could be earned by achieving the "threshold" on both the revenue growth and RONAEBIT metrics.
 It could also be earned in one of two other ways.
-If revenues remain at fiscal 2014 levels, RONAEBIT would need to grow to the "target" level.
+If revenues remain at fiscal 2015 levels, RONAEBIT would need to grow to the "target" level.
 Alternatively, if RONAEBIT met the Company's WACC, revenues would need to achieve the "target" level.
 Realizing at least a 25% "threshold" payment was considered minimally acceptable because it would require recognizable improvement in one of the measures while maintaining at least current levels, or modest increases, on the other measure.

 As part of the long-term performance plans, the Committee considers any acquisitions and divestitures or other significant changes in business practices that occur during the performance period and makes what it considers appropriate adjustments to performance measures to reflect the financial effects of these events on those measures.
-The fiscal 2013 to 2015 plan was adjusted to reflect the May 2013 acquisition of Challenger Lifts, Inc.
+In addition to the Committee's considerations, the PSU award agreements provide a specific formula related to incorporating acquisitions.
+During fiscal 2016, in accordance with such formula, PSU performance measures for the 2014 to 2016, 2015 to 2017, and 2016 to 2018 plans were adjusted to reflect the acquisitions of Car-O-Liner and Sturtevant Richmont.

-In February 2016, the Committee approved the outcome of the PSUs granted in fiscal 2013 based on financial performance during fiscal 2013, 2014 and 2015.
+In February 2017, the Committee approved the outcome of the PSUs granted in fiscal 2014 based on financial performance during fiscal 2014, 2015 and 2016.
 The metrics for those awards and actual performance are set forth in the table below:

-Criteria Threshold Target Maximum Actual

-Sales (1) Sales (1) \$3,222 million \$3,822 million \$3,353 million

-RONAEBIT(2)(3) 20.0% 24.9% 29.8% 31.3%
+Criteria Threshold Target Maximum Actual Sales (1) \$3,390 million \$3,693 million \$4,014 million \$3,430 million RONAEBIT(2)(3) AEBIT (2)(3) 19.9% 24.9% 29.8% PSUs earned, as a percentage of the Target: